 Debra Kay Bakland

-Debra Bakland, formerly Richter, is an associate professor of music and head of the piano program at Canadian University College, a position she has held since 2007.
+Debra Bakland, formerly Richter, retired in 2017 after serving as an associate professor of music and head of the piano program at Burman University, formerly Canadian University College, a position she had held since 2007.
 Prior to this appointment she was associate professor in piano at Walla Walla College, now University, and head of its preparatory division for 24 years.
-She is acclaimed throughout the Northwest and Canada for her teaching of students of all ages and for her work in developing an outstanding preparatory program at WWC.
+She was acclaimed throughout the Northwest and Canada for her teaching of students of all ages and for her work in developing an outstanding preparatory program at WWC.

-Debra was born in Niles, Michigan, and raised in South Lancaster, Massachusetts, the oldest of three children of Thor C. and Alyce Jean Quimby Bakland.
+Debra was born on October 15, 1951 in Niles, Michigan, and raised in South Lancaster, Massachusetts, the oldest of three children of Thor C. and Alyce Jean Quimby Bakland.
 Her father was a native of Norway and a dentist who eventually taught at and served as Executive Associate Dean for the Loma Linda University School of Dentistry, and her mother was an elementary school teacher.

 She started piano lessons at age eight, her primary teacher though her grade school and academy years being Sterling Gernet, piano teacher at Atlantic Union College.
 She graduated from South Lancaster Academy in 1969 and enrolled as a major in American Studies at Atlantic Union College.
 During this time she studied piano with Virginia-Gene Rittenhouse.